lrswss/feather-m0-lorawan-pm-sensor/README.md

 in the file `src/lmic/lmic.c` of the MCCI LoRaWAN LMIC Library to avoid a linker error about `multiple definitions` of this function call.

+Please note that Serial1 (RX0/TX1 pins of the Feather M0 board) is used for serial message output.
+You will need to connect a USB-to-serial adapter during setup to view the log messages.

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first